Clare Shine

-Clare Shine (born 18 May 1995) is a former Irish international footballer who most recently played for SWPL club Glasgow City.
+Clare Shine (born 18 May 1995) is an Irish former international footballer who most recently played for SWPL club Glasgow City.
 She previously played for Women's National League (WNL) club Cork City.
 She made her debut for the Republic of Ireland women's national football team in November 2015.
 Shine attended Regina Mundi College in Douglas, Cork and played in an All-Ireland Senior Camogie Championship Final for Cork.

 Club career

 After beginning her career with Douglas Hall AFC, Shine joined Cork City Women's when the Women's National League (WNL) was formed in 2011.
 In 2013, she transferred to Raheny United and collected a league and FAI Women's Cup double with "The Pandas".
 She also represented the club in the UEFA Women's Champions League.

 Shine's career was interrupted by a broken leg and a period out of the game when she tried to come back too quickly from the injury.
 In May 2015 she moved to Scotland to join Glasgow City after a successful two-week trial.
 In November 2015 Shine scored a hat-trick in City's 3–0 Scottish Women's Cup final win over Hibernian.

 In March 2017, Shine brought her spell with Glasgow City to an end and returned home to Cork City, partly because she wanted to start playing Gaelic games again.
 She scored the only goal of the 2017 FAI Women's Cup final, as Cork beat UCD Waves 1–0 at the Aviva Stadium in November 2017.

 In 2019, Shine re-joined Glasgow City and scored on her second debut in a 5–1 win over Stirling University.
-She left the club on 24th September, 2022, announcing her retirement from football.
+She left the club on 24 September 2022, announcing her retirement from football.